USC Online MA in Gerontology (MAG) and Master of Aging Services Management (MASM) Programs

-Applicants to the master of arts in gerontology (MAG) program are ideally professionals in the elderly care field who were previously trained in other areas such as public health, physical therapy, occupational therapy, social work, business, medicine, or law.
+Applicants to the master of arts in gerontology (MAG) program are ideally professionals in the aging care field who were previously trained in other areas such as public health, physical therapy, occupational therapy, social work, business, medicine, or law.
 Students in this program can learn to better understand the aging process and those they serve and distinguish themselves from their peers through their knowledge and skills concerning the aging.

 Notably, the USC Leonard David School of Gerontology has partnered with the Bank of America to create the Bank of America Merrill Lynch Longevity Training Program.
 This program is designed to drive current awareness and understanding of the needs of the aging population and their families by focusing on the latest in medical advances, research, and the psychological, physiological, and sociological aspects of aging, including how they impact the workforce as a whole.
 Overall, the program focuses on seven life priorities: work, home, family, health, leisure, giving, and finances.